Step Six: Site Content Analysis and Revision

 - Correct use of page titles and header classes

 - Review all PDFs and documents for accessibility

 Tracking Content Revisions

-Your site migration site map spreadsheet is a great place to capture a snapshot of your site and create a roadmap for your team’s workflow.
-However, it is not the best place to work on copy editing and writing.
+Your site migration site map spreadsheet is a great place to capture a snapshot of your site and create a roadmap for your team’s workflow, including who will edit/revise and the status for edits/revisions.
+However, it is not a place to do the work of content creation and/or copy edits/revisions.

-We recommend creating a separate document that the members of the team can share to use for copy editing and writing.
+For copy writing, editing and revision, we recommend creating separate documents in Microsoft Word that the members of the team can share with each other and with outside reviewers as needed.
 The final version of that document can then be shared with content and site approvers for review.

 Writing Content for Audiences